Isle of Wight Railway: A viable scheme

-Negotiations dragged on for some time; the Board earnestly hoped that Brassey could be persuaded to build the line, but without the guarantees Brassey feared that the Company as his client would become insolvent, and he declined.
+Negotiations dragged on for some time; the board earnestly hoped that Brassey could be persuaded to build the line, but without the guarantees Brassey feared that the company as his client would become insolvent, and he declined.

-Early in 1862 tenders were considered by the Board; none of them were acceptable or affordable.
+Early in 1862 tenders were considered by the board; none of them were acceptable or affordable.
 On 20 March 1862 the engineer John Fowler was appointed as Engineer to the Company.
-He was asked to review the design and specification for the line's construction, and on 4 November 1862 a quotation from Henry Bond was put to the Board with Fowler's support.
+He was asked to review the design and specification for the line's construction, and on 4 November 1862 a quotation from Henry Bond was put to the board with Fowler's support.
 For £126,000 he would build the line from Ryde to Ventnor with a Brading branch.
-In the first days of 1863 this, the largest construction project on the Island, started work.
+In the first days of 1863 this, the largest construction project on the island, started work.
 A further contract for £17,500 with Bond was later concluded for stations and signalling.

-The 1860 Act had authorised an extension northwards from St Johns Road to Melville Street, in order to make a terminal there for a street-running tramway to the pier.
-Much controversy had been generated in Ryde over the adverse effect on amenity in the area, and the Company decided on 12 March 1863 to abandon the attempt to extend to Melville Street.
+The Isle of Wight Eastern Section Railway Act 1860 had authorised an extension northwards from St Johns Road to Melville Street, in order to make a terminal there for a street-running tramway to the pier.
+Much controversy had been generated in Ryde over the adverse effect on amenity in the area, and the company decided on 12 March 1863 to abandon the attempt to extend to Melville Street.
 Discussions took place with the Ryde Pier Company with a view to joint construction of a railway to the pier, but the talks broke down and in 1864 the idea was dropped.
 The Sandown Bay branch, also authorised in 1860, was abandoned.

-The company name was changed to the Isle of Wight Railway by Act of Parliament of 28 July 1863.
-The name was considered to be more in keeping with the status of the company, as the Bill had proposed a branch to Newport, there to join with the Cowes and Newport Railway.
-However negotiations with that company over the arrangements proved impossible, so that although the proposal had appeared in the Bill, it was deleted before it was enacted.
+The company name was changed to the Isle of Wight Railway by the Isle of Wight Railway's (Extensions) Act 1863 (26 & 27 Vict. c. ccxxxii) of 28 July 1863.
+The name was considered to be more in keeping with the status of the company, as the bill had proposed a branch to Newport, there to join with the Cowes and Newport Railway.
+However negotiations with that company over the arrangements proved impossible, so that although the proposal had appeared in the bill, it was deleted before it was enacted.